Last Updated : January 11, 2024

 pERC's approach is evidence based, and the advice reflects medical and scientific knowledge, current clinical practice, economics, ethical considerations, and patient and public impact.

 pERC is appointed by, and reports to, CADTH's President and CEO.
-Members must abide by the Conflict of Interest Guidelines for CADTH Expert Committee and Panel Members and the CADTH Code of Conduct.
+Members must abide by the Conflict of Interest Policy and guidelines for CADTH Expert Committee and Panel Members and the CADTH Code of Conduct.
 An honorarium is paid to pERC members for their preparation and meeting time.

 To ensure the consistency and transparency of its cancer drug review process, pERC follows a well-defined deliberative framework.
 This framework describes all the elements that should be considered by pERC during its review.